 Thus far, we have never found a better vantage point for the sunrise than the area around the U.S. Marine Corps War Memorial and the Netherlands Carillon.
 These two Washington icons are situated on the bluffs that rise up from the Potomac River into Arlington, Virginia.
-As such, they have a largely unobstructed view of the eastern sky, meaning you can take glorious photographs of the sun coming up over the city of Washington.
+As such, they have a largely unobstructed view of the eastern sky.
+That means you can get glorious photographs of the sun coming up over the city of Washington.
 What makes the spot even more special is that the resulting images usually have the DC skyline in the foreground.
 So in addition to a beautifully colored sky, you also get on film the Lincoln Memorial, the Washington Monument and the U.S. Capitol lined up in a row.
 With those behind you and your beloved, your engagement photos can hardly be more Washingtonian!

 To keep the light from the rising sun from completely obscuring the future spouses, we used a photography technique that silhouetted the pair and turned the sun from a blazing fireball to a starburst shooting rays from behind the soon-to-be-husband and wife.
 What we (and they) particularly like about this effect is that it provided the illumination necessary to define the contours of their faces while still preserving the silhouetting we were aiming for.
 The rays of light also help draw extra attention to the main subjects of the photo: the couple.

 © 2019 Potok's World Photography - Husband & Wife Washington DC Wedding Photographers